1104162390-A/Para-LSTM-CNN/README.md

 If you're using our code, please cite our paper (available on https://...):

-    (Note: High-definition frame diagram image of the Para-LSTM-CNN will be updated after the article accepted)
+    (Note: High-definition frame diagram image of the Para-LSTM-CNN will be updated after the paper accepted) (Note: High-definition frame diagram image of the Para-LSTM-CNN will be updated after the paper accepted) (Note: High-definition frame diagram image of the Para-LSTM-CNN will be updated after the paper accepted)

 ![proposed Architecture](https://github.com/1104162390-A/Para-LSTM-CNN/blob/main/Para-Struture_of_LSTM-CNN.png)